Broisku/lentopeli_ryhm-3/README.md

 -when going to "view my airports" it should show the yield of your airports

--add operating cost and yield of bought runway affect players money
+- TEHTY: add operating cost and yield of bought runway affect players money

 -add total money spent to operating cost, and the total yield of your airports, and the total profit when selecting "view money"